UNLOCK YOUR CHILD'S

 9. Suits

-This legal drama series follows attorneys at a prestigious New York City law firm, particularly the successful lawyer Harvey Specter and his protégé Mike Ross, who lacks a law degree but has a sharp legal mind.
+This legal drama follows attorneys at a prestigious New York City law firm, particularly the successful lawyer Harvey Specter and his protégé Mike Ross, who lacks a law degree but has a sharp legal mind.
 The show delves into the intricacies of the legal system and building a successful legal career.

 Takeaway: Covers topics such as client relationships, law firm partnerships, and the costs of success.